Optimization Algorithms as Robust Feedback Controllers: Introduction

 where $\zeta,u$ and $y$ are the state, input, and output, and $d$ denotes an additive disturbance.
 The vector field $f(\cdot, \cdot)$ and the map $g(\cdot)$ describe the process and output measurement, respectively.

-We assume that, for any fixed $u$ and $d$, the plant is asymptotically stable with fast-decaying transients such that, for every $u$, there exists a unique steady state $\hat{h}(u)$ such that $0 = f(\hat{h}(u),u)$.
+We assume that, {\tb for any fixed $u$,} the plant is asymptotically stable with fast-decaying transients such that, for every $u$, there exists a unique steady state $\hat{h}(u)$ such that $0 = f(\hat{h}(u),u)$.
 Consequently, there also exists a \emph{steady-state map} $h(u) := g(\hat{h}(u))$.
-We assume $h$ to be continuously differentiable in $u$.
+We assume $h$ to be continuously differentiable in $u$.\footnote{{\tb Existence of a (differentiable) steady-state map is generally shown using implicit function theorems \citep{dontchevImplicitFunctionsSolution2014}.}}